LarissaCoop/LarissaCoop/README.md

 - 👋 Hi, I’m @LarissaCooper
 <br>
-- 👀 I’m interested in freelancing, collaboration, entrepreneurial endeavors, consulting on an outside vendor basis or to be a value-added equity partner.
+- 👀 I’m interested in freelancing, collaboration, entrepreneurial endeavors, consulting on an outside vendor basis or to be a value-added equity partner, real estate investing.
 <br>
 - 🌱 I’m currently learning full stack development and cybersecurity at MITxPro.
 <br>